brycehipp/brycehipp.tech/src/pages/js-array-methods.md

 spoiler: A quick dive into what map, filter, and reduce are and how to use them.
 ---

 It took me some time to fully wrap my head around these functions, but doing so has helped me immensiely.
-Lets dive into them and see what they are all about.
+Let's dive into them and see what they are all about.

 ## Map